boardfish/dissertation/contents/2-requirements-and-analysis.md

 during research were from enthusiasts who would report back from rooms they have attended, though I have seen posts about types of puzzles that can be implemented.
-I chose to survey this group, as it appeared to be a central hub for what seemed to be a sparse online community.
+I chose to survey this group, as it appeared to be a central hub for what seemed, to an outsider, to be a sparse online community.

 From the seven responses received, the following conclusions were drawn: